MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 * If a process accepts connections on the same IP address but over multiple network interfaces, a separate record for each interface will be reported.
 * Records with wildcard IP will contain no activity.
 They're included to represent the fact that a port on the machine is open to inbound traffic.
-* To reduce verbosity and data volume, records with wildcard IP will be omitted when there's a matching record (for the same process, port, and protocol) with a specific IP address.
-When a wildcard IP record is omitted, the *IsWildcardBind* property for the record with the specific IP address, will be set to `True`.
+* To reduce verbosity and data volume, records with wildcard IP are omitted when there's a matching record (for the same process, port, and protocol) with a specific IP address.
+When a wildcard IP record is omitted, the `IsWildcardBind` property for the record with the specific IP address, is set to `True`.
 This indicates the port is exposed over every interface of the reporting machine.
 * Ports that are bound only on a specific interface have IsWildcardBind set to `False`.

 ### VMComputer records